-Matt Karweck, a 2006 Notre Dame graduate, is entering his second season as an assistant coach at his alma mater in 2014.
+Matt Karweck, a 2006 Notre Dame graduate, is entering his third season as an assistant coach at his alma mater in 2015.
 Prior to his return to Notre Dame, Karweck compiled six years of college coaching experience.

 Notre Dame opened the 2013 campaign with a 13-5 win at No. 4 Duke and followed that up with a 10-9 overtime triumph at No. 8 Penn State and a 10-9 triple-overtime victory against No. 9 North Carolina.
 The Irish added two more top-10 wins - a 13-12 overtime result at fifth-ranked Denver and a 9-4 victory over eighth-ranked Ohio State - en route to reaching the top spot in the national polls for just the second time in school history.